 I use the BC-18 Microball on my Series 1 tripod when I need to travel light.
 Since there is no Series 1 leveling head option, I usually carry a PC-LR panning clamp or the smaller PC-LR-40 Compact Panning Clamp with me to create this mini pano head.

-With a regular ball head, the panning base is below the ball, which means you can’t use the ball to level the entire head and ensure a level pan.
-With this magic little setup, the panning base is above the ball, which means you can perfectly level the panning clamp using the ball, and then use it to rotate the camera for panoramic images.
-If I’m shooting wide, or with foreground objects then I’ll add a nodal slide to this setup to help eliminate parallax and increase image stitching accuracy.
-If your camera has an L bracket on it, this little combination here is incredibly powerful!
+With a standard ball head, the panning base is located below the ball, which means you can’t use the ball to level the entire head and ensure a level pan.
+With this clever setup, the panning base is above the ball, allowing you to perfectly level the panning clamp using the ball, and then use it to rotate the camera for panoramic shots.
+If I’m shooting wide or with foreground objects, I add a nodal slide to this setup to help eliminate parallax and improve image stitching accuracy.

 The RRS Frankengimbal (PG-OHWHAT?)

-If you don’t have the funds to buy a separate gimbal head, or perhaps you are limited by weight when travelling, this is an interesting option that combines a ball head with an MPR-CL II nodal slide and the PC-LR panning clamp.
-I wouldn’t go using this with my big super-telephoto lenses, but it works really well for anything up to the size of a 70-200 f/2.8 or a 100-400mm as in the photo.
-In the photographed setup above, I’m using a BH-55 ball head at the base, but you can use any ball head that has a separate panning base.
-Simply flip the clamp of the ball head into the 90-degree notch and lock it there.
+If you don’t have the funds to buy a separate gimbal head, or perhaps you are limited by weight when travelling, this is an interesting option that combines a ball head with an MPR-CL nodal slide and the PC-LR panning clamp.
+I wouldn’t use this with my big super-telephoto lenses, but it works really well for anything up to a 70-200 f/2.8 or a 100-400mm, as shown in the photo.
+In the setup above, I’m using a BH-55 ball head at the base, but you can use any ball head that has a separate panning base.
+Just flip the clamp of the ball head into the 90-degree notch and lock it there.
 Then loosen the panning base lock knob to allow free rotation.

 RRS Frisbeepod

-Sometimes you need to get really low to the ground for wildlife photography, and particularly if you’re on a beach, it helps to have a setup that you can slide along the sand when you need to approach a subject quietly.
-A few companies make specific solutions for this, but you can achieve the same thing by using a cheap $10 frisbee from Amazon, and the RRS tabletop tripod with a BC-18 Microball ($221 for the package) on it.
-Believe it or not, both the tripod and the head are weight-rated for this super-telephoto setup with room to spare.
+Sometimes, you need to get very close to the ground for wildlife photography, especially if you’re on a beach.
+Having a setup you can slide along the sand helps you approach subjects quietly.
+Some companies offer specific solutions for this, but you can also use a cheap $10 frisbee from Amazon and the RRS tabletop tripod with a BC-18 Microball.
+Believe it or not, both the tripod and the head are weight-rated for this super-telephoto setup with plenty of capacity.

 Monotripod Head

-If you combine the RRS monopod head with one of their panning clamps then you have a very functional multipurpose setup, especially if you also have a leveling head on the tripod.
-The panning clamp does the work of the panning base in a regular ball head, and the monopod head can give you fore/aft tilt.
-Any small amount of left/right tilt and horizon leveling can be done with the leveling head.
+If you combine the RRS monopod head with one of their panning clamps, you create a very versatile, multi-purpose setup, especially if you also have a leveling head on the tripod.
+The panning clamp replaces the panning base found in a typical ball head, and the monopod head can provide fore/aft tilt.
+Any minor left/right tilt and horizon leveling can be achieved with the leveling head.
 If you have an L bracket on your camera, there’s actually very little you can’t do with this simple setup.
-If you’re on a trip where weight is a consideration, but you want to use both a tripod and a monopod, this is a very workable setup.
+If you’re on a trip where weight matters but want to use both a tripod and a monopod, this is a very practical setup.

 Wrapping it Up